 However, there are a few things you can do to take care of you and ensure your Eating Disorder doesn’t take the lead in trying to get some control back in your life.
 Here are 6 tips from the Specialist Eating Disorder Service to help you do just that.

 As we are all being encouraged to practice social distancing, it’s easy to feel cut off from others.
-You may struggle with isolation and feeling you are on your own.
+You may struggle with isolation and feel you are on your own.
 But don’t forget, you are not alone.
 Reach out to friends and family via video calls, virtual groups and online games.
 Try virtual dinner dates and movie nights.
 You may even want to go ‘old school’ and give the old telephone call a try.
-Communicating and connecting with safe, recovery-positive, recovery- focused people will be even more important during this time.
+Communicating and connecting with safe, recovery-positive, recovery-focused people will be even more important during this time.
 So like your broadband, keep a watchful eye on the quality of your connection.
 Remember, this is temporary.
 Arrangements to meet up might be cancelled or only safe to do at a distance but stay connected.

 At a time of global uncertainty, when you have no idea what might happen next, you’d be forgiven for letting your mind run away with itself, filling the ’gap’ with all the possible worst-case-scenarios.
 As our thoughts are linked to our feelings, it’s helpful to be aware/mindful of where your thoughts wander to.
 Social distancing may well be a great opportunity for us all to practice a little mindfulness.
 See below for some ideas on how:

-Do you best to stay in the moment.
+Do your best to stay in the moment.
 Practice deep breathing.
 Use your senses to stay connected to the moment (What do I see/hear/smell/feel/taste right now?).
 Search online for free guided visualizations and meditations.

 Feeling helpful or useful to others is one way to maintain a positive sense of self.
 Consider ways you might give back.